 ‘You are so kind Charlie’

-‘I’m so happy you shared your toys with that little girl Michelle.
+‘I’m so happy you shared your toys with Ava.
 That was very kind’.

 So being kind is very much our focus now.
 This includes making sure the kids honour their commitments rather than letting others down.
 Because that is the ‘kind’ thing to do.
 For example, when my son wanted to quit Basketball we talked about him finishing the season because he had joined with a friend and that friend relied on him each week for support.